ozkangurhan/motokobootcamp2023/day2/questions.md

 **2.What is the subnet of the canister with the id:…?
 How many nodes are running on this subnet?**

-A:The subnetID: ""  with 16 nodes.
+A:The controller ID: "a3hwk-dyaaa-aaaab-qaa4a-cai" The subnetID: ""  with 16 nodes.

 **3.I have a neutron with 10 ICPs locked with a dissolve delay of 4 years - my neuron has been locked for 2 years.
 What is my expected voting power?**